 Students should consider any college level courses that they have either taken or plan on taking when selecting additional college courses.
 It is the student’s responsibility to discuss college level course taken in high school with their high school teacher or counselor prior to the enrollment of courses through Suffolk’s Beacon Program.

 The Beacon Program assures the quality of concurrent enrollment courses by requiring the use of the college course syllabi, college-level learning resources and college-level textbooks that are comparable to on-campus courses and approved by Suffolk's academic departments.
 The College's discipline specific course syllabi can be found at SUFFOLK'S COURSE DESCRIPTIONS.

 - Students must be approved by their high school teacher or guidance counselor for admission into courses offered through the Beacon Program.

 - Students must be in their junior or senior year of high school.
 High school sophomores must get prior approval from Suffolk's Beacon Program administration via the high school teacher.
 High school freshmen are not eligible to participate in the Program.

 - The student has demonstrated readiness to take a college level course.

 - The student has taken the high school and college pre-requisite course(s).

-- The student has demonstrated through previous high school work, the skills and knowledge necessary for the Excelsior Program course OR has exhibited a strong performance in academic subjects relevant to the course into which they want to enroll.
+- The student has demonstrated through previous high school work, the skills and knowledge necessary for the Beacon Program course OR has exhibited a strong performance in academic subjects relevant to the course into which they want to enroll.
 A strong performance is defined as a B or better average in the discipline or a letter of recommendation from their principal, teacher, or counselor.

 Affordable, reduced tuition with no added college fees.